Bruno Thüring: Life and career

-Thüring studied mathematics, physics, and astronomy at the University of Munich and received his doctorate in 1928, under Alexander Wilkens.
-Wilkens was a professor of astronomy and director of the Munich Observatory, which was part of the University.
+Thüring studied mathematics, physics, and astronomy at the Ludwig-Maximilians-Universität München and received his doctorate in 1928, under Alexander Wilkens.
+Wilkens was a professor of astronomy and director of the Munich Observatory, which was part of the university.
 From 1928 to 1933, Thüring was an assistant at the Munich Observatory.
-From 1934 to 1935, he was an assistant to Heinrich Vogt at the University of Heidelberg.
-Thüring completed his Habilitation there in 1935, whereupon he became an Observator at the Munich Observatory.
-In 1937, Thüring became a lecturer (Dozent) at the University of Munich.
+From 1934 to 1935, he was an assistant to Heinrich Vogt at Heidelberg University.
+Thüring completed his Habilitation there in 1935, whereupon he became an observator at the Munich Observatory.
+In 1937, Thüring became a lecturer (Dozent) at the Ludwig-Maximilians-Universität München.
 From 1940 to 1945, he held the chair for astronomy at the University of Vienna and was director of the Vienna Observatory.
 After 1945, Thüring lived as a private scholar in Karlsruhe.

 During the reign of Adolf Hitler, Thüring was a proponent of Deutsche Physik, as were the two Nobel Prize-winning physicists Johannes Stark and Philipp Lenard; Deutsche Physik, was anti-Semitic and had a bias against theoretical physics, especially quantum mechanics.
 He was also a student of the philosophy of Hugo Dingler.

 Thüring was an opponent of Albert Einstein's theory of relativity.